Aggie01/Credit_Risk_Analysis/README.md

 - Classification Report: "high risk" precision is very low as compared to "low risk."
 It means that there are many false positives in "high risk."
 Recall is at low level for "low risk."

+IMAGE 8

+## Deliverable 3
+##  Ensemble Learners
+### Balanced Random Forest Classifier:
+(builds random subset of features)
+- Calculated **Random Forest Classifier**accuracy_score is quite high (0.788).
+It means that the Balanced Random Forest Classifier is 79% accurate

+IMAGE 9

+- Classification Report: the results show the precision for "high risk" loans is very low, indicating a large number of false positives.
+Recall is at a moderate level which indicates that average number of false negatives.
+Overall, Random Forest is fine because its accuracy is at 79%.

+IMAGE 10